-Tiling Planar LookThru OLED to Create a Transparent Video Wall
+Tiling Planar LookThru to Create a Transparent Video Wall

-Planar has created a 55" display, not a video wall solution.
-But just like any display in our line-up, customers can create a video wall with clever mounting solutions and the use of a processor, like Planar's Clarity® Visual Control StationTM (VCSTM) Video Wall Processor, with each output of the processor powering an individual display.
+Leyard and Planar have created a 55" display, not a video wall solution.
+But just like any display in our line-up, customers can create a video wall with clever mounting solutions and the use of a processor, like Leyard and Planar's Clarity[®] Visual Control Station[TM] (VCS[TM]) Video Wall Processor, with each output of the processor powering an individual display.

-The Planar LookThru OLED 55" displays has three small bezels (4mm of inactive area) on the top, right and left hand edges.
-The bottom edges has a black bar (behind the smooth Corning® Gorilla® Glass surface) of approximately 3".
-As a result of this bezel un-uniformity, we recommend video walls that are 2-high in landscape or 2-wide in portrait.
+The Planar LookThru 55" displays has three small bezels (approximately 3.5 to 4.5mm of inactive area) on the top, right and left hand edges.
+The bottom edges has a black bar (behind the smooth Corning[®] Gorilla[®] Glass surface) of approximately 3.5".
+As a result of this bezel ununiformity, we recommend video walls that are 2-high in landscape or 2-wide in portrait.
 They can be any width or height in those configurations.
 You will see examples of lots of video wall configurations in the application imagery on the product website, like the following.